The-Poolz/APIs/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem after the table.

 ## Instructions
 Specify the topic of the bug in the title.